kozistr/kozistr.github.io/_posts/about.md

 #### Optimizer

-* **pytorch-optimizer** :: Bunch of optimizer implementations in PyTorch
+* **pytorch-optimizer** :: optimizer & lr scheduler collections in PyTorch

-  > * **pytorch_optimizer** :: Bunch of optimizer implementations in PyTorch with clean-code, strict types.
-Also, includes useful optimization ideas.
-Most of the implementations are based on the original paper, but I added some tweaks. :: [code](https://github.com/kozistr/pytorch_optimizer)
+  > * **pytorch_optimizer** :: pytorch-optimizer is optimizer & lr scheduler collections in PyTorch.
+I just re-implemented (speed & memory tweaks, plug-ins) the algorithm while based on the original paper.
+Also, It includes useful and practical optimization ideas. :: [code](https://github.com/kozistr/pytorch_optimizer)

 * **AdaBound** :: Optimizer that trains as fast as Adam and as good as SGD